universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 ## Being cautious

-Regex can be very helpful, but you can also easily ruin your data with them.
-Always double-check before making irreversible changes!
+Regex can be very helpful, but you can also easily ruin your data with them — especially if you are bulk-processing many files.
+Always double-check your regular expression on test data before making irreversible changes!

 <img src="./img/regular-expressions-meme.jpg" style="height: 300px; margin-right: 10px;"/>&nbsp;&nbsp;&nbsp;<img src="./img/cows.jpg" style="height: 300px;"/>

 ## Exercises

 #### Exercise 1
 What will the following regex match?
 What do you have to change to capture phrases "I love regex!" and "I hate regex!"?
-Make another change for the regex to capture any of these phases with one or more exclamation marks.
+Make another change for the regex to capture any of these phrases with one or more exclamation marks.

 ```
 I love|hate regex!